Middletown WORKS

 Join us in making our community a better place to live and work for single parents!

-The Working Cities Initiative, Middletown WORKS, is based on a collaborative leadership model, consisting of 30 partners led by The Connection, Inc., Middlesex United Way and the Connecticut Center for Advanced Technology (CCAT).
+The Working Cities Initiative, Middletown WORKS, is based on a collaborative leadership model, consisting of over 20 partners led by Middlesex Community College Foundation, Inc., and the Middlesex United Way.
 Middletown WORKS is different than other initiatives because we bring together residents and business owners to improve the City of Middletown.
 This initiative was formed with funding from the Working Cities Challenge grant program administered by the Federal Reserve Bank of Boston (click on logo to the right to view website).

 The City of Middletown was chosen as our target because despite Middletown's culture of collaboration and diversity, a high level of disparity and poverty exists in our City.